texfaq/texfaq.github.io/FAQ-marginpkgs.md

 learning all of of either package's capabilities is likely to be more than you ever need.
-The [`vmargin`](https://ctan.org/pkg/vmargin) package is somewhat simpler to use: it has a canned set of paper sizes (a superset of that provided in LaTeX 2e), provision for custom paper, margin adjustments and provision for two-sided printing.
+The [`vmargin`](https://ctan.org/pkg/vmargin) package is somewhat simpler to use: it has a canned set of paper sizes (a superset of that provided in LaTeX2e), provision for custom paper, margin adjustments and provision for two-sided printing.